Tattooing as Ceremony: An Integrative Experience

 So what Is an Integrative Session?

-Alongside tattooing, I offer optional integrative sessions—before, after, or completely separate from the tattooing process.
-These sessions are rooted in my training as a 700-hour certified yoga teacher, Ayurvedic therapist, and somatic therapist, and are fully tailored to what you need on the day.
+Alongside tattooing, I am offering optional integrative sessions—before, after, or completely separate from the tattooing process.
+These sessions are rooted in my training as a somatic therapist, 700-hour certified yoga teacher and Ayurvedic therapist, and are fully tailored to what you need on the day.

 What Might a Session Include?